ericminikel/cureffi/_posts/2016-11-14-thermodynamics-in-binding-assays.markdown

 summary200: "Before you set out on a small molecule screen for your protein of interest, first make sure the thermodynamics make sense."
 ---

 Recently Sonia and I have been running multiple different assays looking for binding interactions between a protein and a small molecule ligand.
 Again and again, I find myself needing to think about whether the design of an experiment makes sense from a thermodynamic standpoint.
-And again and again, I find myself amazed to realize how little I really understand about thermodynamics, compared to what I thought I knew from biochemistry classes a took a few years ago, early in my biological education.
+And again and again, I find myself amazed to realize how little I really understand about thermodynamics, compared to what I thought I knew from biochemistry classes I took a few years ago, early in my biological education.
 So I had to sit down and spend some serious time wrapping my mind around it.
 This blog post will collect what I've learned.

 If you took an [intro biochemistry](/2013/09/22/biochemistry-01-stereochemistry-thermodynamics-water-and-acid-base-chemistry/) or [molecular biology](/2014/09/05/molecular-biology-02/) class like I did, at some point you have seen the equation K<sub>d</sub> = \[A\]\[B\]/\[AB\], which describes the binding of two molecules A and B at equilibrium.
 Here, \[A\] is the *free* concentration of A, \[B\] the free concentration of B, and \[AB\] the concentration of AB complex.
 So let's write it: